0xKourama/Elbanna-NP-Notes/personal/braindump.md

 # what makes us lose patience?
 1. human nature. when a humans wants something, he wants it NOW [+] nothing would happen if we don't get what we want; it's all about what we need to live.

-# what are energy foods?
-1. bananas
-2. sweet potato

 # what are the qualities of leadership?
 1.